Text by Jo Comuyog

 Baldo-Cubelo empathizes with those spending quarantine with people who are not part of their chosen community.
 Family members, for example, might struggle to accept or understand sexual and gender minorities and give undue scrutiny to different forms of expression.

 Such visibility was also a contention for Franki, who was made self-conscious for “looking like a lesbian.”
-In hindsight, she was able to recognize that her feelings of being comfortable in what peers dubbed as “butch lesbian clothing” was her “masculine side wanting to be okay with coming out a little.”
+In hindsight, they were able to recognize that their feelings of being comfortable in what peers dubbed as “butch lesbian clothing” was their “masculine side wanting to be okay with coming out a little.”

 Likewise, Inton-Campbell also nods to other common experiences of early visibility.
 “For many of us who grow up as bakla/trans or tomboy/trans man… we didn’t have to come out because we were very obviously queer.”